BrindleDigital/rentfetch/readme.txt

 = 0.22.1

 * Bugfix: Fixing a php notice 8.4.4 of php where we're using array_sum on an array that includes a mixture of strings and ints.
+* Bugfix: When we queried to get the property pricing embed, we were resetting the query *after* the function had bailed in cases where a null value was found.
+This could result in other queries lower on the page failing in this circumstance (caused a site to show a sidebar when it shouldn't have.)

 = 0.22 =